sahaki/Scraper_website_tool/readme.md

     cd Scraper_website_tool
     ```

-2. Create a virtual environment and activate it:
+2. Install the required packages:
     ```sh
-    python -m venv venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
-    ```

-3. Install the required packages:
-    ```sh
     pip install -r requirements.txt
     ```

-4. Create a [.env](example.env) file in the project root and add your OpenAI and Supabase credentials:
+3. Create a [.env](example.env) file in the project root and add your OpenAI and Supabase credentials:
     ```env
     OPENAI_API_KEY=your_openai_api_key
     SUPABASE_URL=your_supabase_url